 He thoroughly enjoys his walks on the South Downs, Petersfield Heath and surrounding areas, he is well behaved with the livestock and is the most endearing four legged friend we have had.
 Oscar is our fifth Weimaraner.

 We have Hereford Cross cows which we bucket fed a few years ago.
 These have been crossed with a Hereford bull.
 Their offspring live on rented land or else graze on the South Downs for the Conservation Board or on our own land at North Marden.
-We may buy more Hereford/Guernsey calves which we will bucket feed at home again.

 Of course, we must not forget the various breeds of chicken and ducks which lay the free range eggs for the breakfast table.